-- The Statement of Net Position and Debt Service Fund and Governmental Fund Balance Sheet includes all of the Corporation's assets, deferred outflows of resources, and liabilities and provides information about the nature and amounts of investments in resources (assets), deferred charges on the purchase of tobacco settlement rights (deferred outflows of resources), and the obligations to Corporation creditors (liabilities).
+- The Statement of Net Position and Governmental Fund Balance Sheet includes all of the Corporation's assets, deferred outflows of resources, and liabilities and provides information about the nature and amounts of investments in resources (assets), deferred charges on the purchase of tobacco settlement rights (deferred outflows of resources), and the obligations to Corporation creditors (liabilities).
 It also provides the basis for computing rate of return, evaluating the capital structure of the Corporation, and assessing the liquidity and financial flexibility of the Corporation.
-The government-wide Statement of Net Position column is prepared on an economic resources method and reports information about the Corporation using accounting methods similar to those used by private sector companies (accrual basis of accounting) and presents all assets, deferred outflows of resources and liabilities of the Corporation.
-The Governmental Fund Balance Sheet focuses on the Corporation's balances of spendable resources available for the payment of expenditures, including payment of debt service requirements at the end of the fiscal year. - All of the current year's activity is accounted for in the Statement of Activities and Debt Service Fund and Governmental Fund Revenues, Expenditures, and Changes in Fund Balance.
+The government-wide Statement of Net Position column is prepared on an economic resources method and reports information about the Corporation using accounting) and presents all assets, deferred outflows of resources and liabilities of the Corporation.
+The Governmental Fund Balance Sheet focuses on the Corporation's balances of spendable resources available for the payment of expenditures, including payment of debt service requirements at the end of the fiscal year. - All of the current year's activity is accounted for in the Statement of Activities and Governmental Fund¬ Statement of Revenues, Expenditures, and Changes in Fund Balance.
 These statements measure the success of the Corporation's operations over the past year and can be used to determine the Corporation's ability to meet its financial objectives and credit-worthiness.
 The Statement of Activities column presents information on how the Corporation's net position changed during the fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows. - The current year's Statement of Fiduciary Net Position reports fiduciary funds held in an agency capacity for the benefit of the Government of the Virgin Islands related to hospital and healthcare projects for residents of the United States Virgin Islands.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources are not available to support the Corporation's own programs.
 Agency funds are reported using the economic resources measurement focus on a full accrual basis and only present a statement of assets and liabilities.